 Qualitative semi-structured interviews were conducted with stakeholders who had a key role in the implementation of the intervention.
-Participants included MYA school development officers (n=3), MYA MVP programme manager (n=1), Merseyside VRP education lead (n=1).
+Participants included MYA school development officers (n=3), MYA MVP programme manager (n=1), and the Merseyside VRP education lead (n=1).
 Interview length ranged in time from 43 minutes to 1 hour 32 minutes, and were carried out online (n=5).
-Interviews with school staff will be conducted during May-June.

 Interviews questions focused on: perceptions of training; programme content and delivery, including any adaptations; process for identifying and recruiting mentors; factors supporting and impeding implementation of MVP; areas for development; and, perceived impacts on mentors, mentees, school staff and the wider school context.